ysndr/blog/src/posts/guides/nix-shells.md

 ## Temporary Programs

 The fact that nix is built on the idea of the nix store from which user environments are created by cherry-picking the desired packages may raise the question, whether we may be able to amend our current environment imperatively^[Functional purists, please bear with me here].
-And in fact we can.
+And in fact, we can.
 It is possible to add software to a user's profile by imperatively by the means of ~~`nix-env -iA`~~ or nowadays `nix profile install`.

 :::{.warning header=}
 Beware that `nix profile` is incompatible with `nix-env` and therefore (today) also with `home-manager`.